cxzdsa2332/FunGraph/README.md

 # FunGraph
+A statistical protocol to reconstruct omnigenic multilayer interactome networks for complex traits

-contain example data and script
+The example data and scripts only to demonstrate the general framework of FunGraph